Cutting Mens Underwear Patterns.

-We would still always advise using U.K. production initially though.
+We would still always advise using U.K. production to begin with though.
 The approach that we would recommend for startups, is to use low volume domestic production initially.

-This way may cost more, but provides a less risky way of finding out how the process works.
+This approach may cost more, but provides a less risky way of finding out how the process works.
 You can then progress to offshore production when you are ready.

 Features Of Mens Underwear.

-There are generally three types of waistband used in mens underwear production :-
+There are three main types of waistband used in mens underwear production :-

 The encased elastic waistband, found mainly in boxers and finer fabrics.

 Sewn inside the waist so that it appears to be encased, but the elastic is exposed.